Stewart M. Brandborg: Early life and education

 Stewart Brandborg was born on February 2, 1925, in Lewiston, Idaho.
 His father, Guy Brandborg, was the assistant to the forest supervisor of the Nez Perce National Forest.
-The Brandborg family moved to Montana in 1935, where Guy Brandborg would serve as the forest supervisor for the Bitterroot National Forest for twenty years.
+The Brandborg family moved to Montana in 1935, where Brandborg would serve as the forest supervisor for the Bitterroot National Forest for twenty years.
 In 1943, Stewart Brandborg began university studies at Montana State University in Missoula (now called the University of Montana).
 It was here that Stewart met his future wife, Anna Vee Mather.
 Brandborg graduated in 1947 with a bachelor's degree in science specializing in wildlife technologies.
-He and Anna Vee were married in 1949 and would later have five children.
+He and Anna Vee became married in 1949 and would later have five children.

 Brandborg conducted pioneering mountain goat research while working for the Montana Department of Fish and Game in the late 1940s.
 He was a research fellow at the Idaho Cooperative Wildlife Research Unit while studying for his master's degree in Forestry at the University of Idaho in 1949.
 Upon graduating in 1951, Brandborg conducted research and management investigations on the mountain goat, elk, and other big game species with the Idaho Department of Fish and Game, where he worked through 1953.